Henry Clay (1851 steamboat): Notable victims

+Unidentified victims of the Henry Clay fire are buried in a mass grave at St. John's Cemetery in Yonkers, New York, just north of where the disaster occurred.

 Inquest and trial

 The principal inquest took place largely in Yonkers, New York.
 However, because several of the bodies were discovered in other towns, additional inquests were held in Manhattanville, New York, and Fort Lee and Hoboken, New Jersey.
 Survivors, relatives and family members were called to identify the dead and testify.
 As the days passed and details of the disaster emerged unrest among citizens and politicians, fueled by newspaper editorials, rose.
 The Inquest Panel charged the officers of the Henry Clay and its owner Thomas Collyer with murder.

 More than a year later a trial commenced at the Circuit Court in New York City.
 Through political maneuvering the federal government had seized jurisdiction, deeming it regulated national waterways.
 Since there was no proof of premeditation on the part of the officers, the original charge of murder was reduced to manslaughter.

 For two weeks the newspapers covered the trial testimony.
 Among the topics: who may have been in charge on the steamboat, that there were only two lifeboats on board, had there been enough water buckets on board in case of a fire, had the boat been overcrowded, had there been previous fires on the Henry Clay, and the possibility that the boiler safety valves were tied down to allow for more speed.
 The trial determined that while there had been racing it had occurred much farther upriver from the scene of the fire.

 Also in question was the pilot Hubbard's action of running the steamboat bow first rather than coming along parallel to shore.
 Witnesses at the trial testified that Hubbard's action was correct and spared lives.

 In spite of the maelstrom the media had created, all officers and the owner were acquitted of the charges against them.
 However, the New York State Legislature soon thereafter passed a law prohibiting steamship racing on the Hudson.